 In implementing an mHealth treatment such as this, there is always considerable uncertainty about whether and to what degree individuals will react, as a response will often require the participant to overcome human inertia and make behavioral changes (Norman et al. 2007).
 As a result, some of the expectant mothers may not fully utilize the mHealth intervention due to limited awareness, attention, or resources.
 It is precisely in such circumstances that social support can play a central role (Mayberry et al. 2016).

 During pregnancy, the husband is arguably the expectant mother’s most important social tie.
 The importance of the husband as a source of social support has been widely recognized in the clinical literature (Helzer et al. 1991; Mastekaasa 1994).
 Forde (2017) identified husbands as providing emotional and tangible forms of support.
-While husband support is importance in general, it becomes even more pivotal during pregnancy, when the wife is in pain and is vulnerable to push from providers , therefore has much higher demand for support.
+While husband support is important in general, it becomes even more pivotal during pregnancy, when the wife is under stress and vulnerable to pressure from healthcare providers and therefore has a much higher need for support.
 Previous studies involving pregnant women have found an association between the husband’s support and the woman’s health outcomes, such as emotional distress (Røsand et al. 2011).

 Better social support from the husband can be the catalyst for mHealth to promote better decision making.
 When provided with tangible or informational support, an expecting mother may be capable of better judgment and therefore make wiser decisions for her baby’s and her own health.
 With more emotional support, the expecting mother can make medical decisions unclouded by depression or anxiety and may therefore be more resistant to supply-induced, unnecessary treatments.
 In these ways, social support from the husband should lead to better efficacy of our mHealth intervention in curbing the cesarean section rate.
 We therefore test: